SSWConsulting/SSW.Rules.Content/rules/do-you-know-rules-are-made-for-the-guidance-of-wise-men-and-the-obedience-of-fools/rule.md

 ---

-**Standards should \*not\* be followed blindly.
-Aim for continual improvement.**

 Whenever you're doing something more than once there should be a clear procedure.
 We call them “standards” or “rules”.
 That means that there should be lots of standards.

+**Standards should \*not\* be followed blindly.
+Aim for continual improvement.**

-But there are pros and cons to having standards:
+There are pros and cons to having standards:

 <!--endintro-->

-The pros:
+**The pros:**

 * They help speed up the decision making process – getting you to the best decision faster
 * They help [consistency](/do-you-understand-the-value-of-consistency)

-The cons:
+**The cons:**

 * They take time to write in a generic fashion
 * Technological rules rust easily.
-Technologies and techniques change often, so you must be on the lookout for the new and better approaches and continually update these.
+Technologies and techniques change often, so you must be on the lookout for the new and better approaches and continually update these
-* They have errors as they are written by imperfect people.
+* They have errors as they are written by imperfect people
 * People will sometimes follow an inappropriate rule.
-A set of rules can never predict every path, so cases can and will appear that the standards fail to cater for.
+A set of rules can never predict every path, so cases can and will appear that the standards fail to cater for

-**So standards should always help the critical thinking process, never replace it**
+**Standards should always help the critical thinking process, but never replace it.**

 If you think something can be done better or the standard is simply out of date, you should improve the standard.
 This is best done as a team effort with everyone making little changes often.
 Whenever you come across a standard which needs updating or improving you have three options: